DFRobot/DFRobot_Display/README.md

 # Display
-This is a base class library of the device display to store drawing methods of basic figures;
-many display device of DFRobot depend on it.
+This is a base class library of the display device to provide drawing methods of basic figures.
+Many DFRobot display device are inherited from it.

 ## DFRobot_Display Library for Arduino
 ---------------------------------------------------------